 Intangible assets, comprised mostly of IP, represent 85% or more of the value of S&P 500 companies.
-Still, IP typically escapes the balance sheet.
-How can IP be so valuable but business leaders and investors know so little?
-How can it still escape the balance sheet in 2021?
+Still, IP typically escapes the balance sheet and business leaders known shockingly little about the intricacies of this most valuable asset class.

-Developing better methods of understanding the role of IP and IP rights – whether the IP is patents, copyrights, trade secrets or trademarks – will enhance value and provide opportunity for large corporations, SMEs, investors and independent holders.
+Developing better methods of understanding the role of IP and IP rights – whether the IP is patents, copyrights, trade secrets or trademarks – will enhance value and provide opportunity for large corporations, SMEs, startups, investors and individual patent holders.
 But for those in the industry this can feel often feel like preaching to the choir.

-This panel will discuss the role of intangible assets, particularly IP rights, as a driver of business value, as a vehicle for financing, and as informative for investor decision making.
+This panel will discuss the role of intangible assets, particularly IP rights, as a driver of business value.
 Among other things, the panel will discuss:

-- Will IP play a more important role in corporate valuations in the post-pandemic world?
+- Whether and to what extent IP will play a more important role in corporate valuations in the post-pandemic world.

-- Does IP make a difference in the valuation and success of SMEs?
-Large corporations?
+- The circumstances where IP will make a difference in the valuation and success of startups and SMEs.

 - Ways cash strapped startups and SMEs can raise capital to fund an enforcement campaign.